NAIRRProgram/nairr/docs/source/index.rst

 **NAIRR Community Learning Resources** is a place to find documentation on best practices for artificial intelligence research and education for NAIRR community members.

-link `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`contributing` section for further information, including how to :ref:`submit a pull request` to the project.

 .. note::

    This project is under active development.